typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unsafe-enum-comparison.md

 - It makes a codebase more resilient to enum members changing values.
 - It allows for code IDEs to use the "Rename Symbol" feature to quickly rename an enum.
-- It makes enums more intuitive, similar to how they work in other strongly-typed languages like Rust.
+- It aligns code to the proper enum semantics of referring to them by name and treating their values as implementation details.

 ## Examples